Why is buying an old house sometimes the best choice?

 Lot size is usually larger - Although older houses are closer to the city center, the bigger lot size gives you a comfortable buffer from your neighbors and a real backyard.

 More character - Towering trees and mature landscaping, along with the particular interior features that are a trademark of the era the house was built.
 They also have an authenticity that can’t be captured by putting a traditional facade on a new house.
+However, sometimes “character” is also a functional defect.
+See our blog post What is the difference between old house character and a defect? for more on this.

 Often built better - Newer homes are tightly engineered, some would even say over-designed for energy efficiency, but vintage homes were built one at a time by craftsmen and have stood the test of time.